Riding rules, signs and safety tips

 Bikeway crosses a road ahead.
 People riding bikes must give way to vehicles.

 This sign indicates the basic shared pathway rules which are:

 - all users to keep left

-- cyclists sound their bell to warn pedestrians
+- bike riders sound their bell to warn pedestrians.

 Pedestrian crossing ahead

-This warning sign indicated that pedestrians are likely to be crossing the bike path ahead.
+This sign indicates that pedestrians are likely to be crossing the bike path ahead.